marcelogmca/llm_narrative_engine/README.md

 ## Regarding Source Code

 This is an ambitious, ongoing hobby project, hence the source code is not available right now.
 This repository serves as a detailed architectural showcase of the design and potential.
 I plan to release the source code publicly once it's feature complete in the near future.
+However I have included a code_reference that superficially goes through my entire codebase.